GFH-v2 Pipeline for Searches of Long-Transient Gravitational Waves from Newborn Magnetars

 \subsection{O4a Data Characteristics}

-Our test dataset is drawn from the first portion of the LIGO–Virgo–KAGRA fourth observing run (O4), hereafter O4a, spanning 24 May 2023 to 16 January 2024~\cite{2025arXiv250818079T}.
-Relative to O3, O4a marked a significant advance in instrument performance, with substantial upgrades to the interferometers.
-The improved sensitivity resulted in a higher detection volume, leading to an increase in alerts.
+Our test dataset is drawn from the first portion of the LIGO-Virgo-KAGRA fourth observing run (O4), hereafter O4a, spanning 24 May 2023 to 16 January 2024~\cite{2025arXiv250818079T,GWOSC}.
+Relative to O3, O4a marked a significant advance in instrument performance, with substantial upgrades to the interferometers~\cite{2025PhRvD.111f2002C}.

 During this period, the Virgo detector~\cite{2015CQGra32b4001A} was not operating due to commissioning activities aimed at improving its sensitivity.
 KAGRA~\cite{2021PTEP2021eA102A} and GEO 600~\cite{2002CQGra191377W} were operating but remained less sensitive than the LIGO instruments~\cite{2015CQGra32g4001L} and thus, the present study uses only data from the two LIGO detectors (Hanford and Livingston).
 Figure~\ref{fig:O4a} left panel shows the average noise power spectral densities of the two detectors computed over the full O4a dataset.

 We selected a 20-day window starting from Aug 20, 2023 (MJD: 60176.991) as the input data for the empirical sensitivity evaluation.
 The GFH-v2 pipeline determines the effective observation time $T_{\mathrm{obs}}$ individually for each signal, based on its initial frequency $f_0$ and ellipticity $\epsilon$ (see Fig.~\ref{fig:Tobs}).
 Only this effective duration is used in the analysis.
 For the upper ellipticity sub-interval considered in the empirical sensitivity study (Sec.~\ref{sec: EFfandsens}), the chosen 20-day segment fully contains the evolution of the signals.
 The science segments within this window~\cite{GWOSC} are shown in the right panel of Fig.~\ref{fig:O4a}.